Think back on your entrepreneurial career. When releasing a particular product or service for purchase, did you ever experience a complete flop?

 Surveys and questionnaires help determine the final buyer’s willingness to buy.
 In addition to A/B testing and focus groups, surveys offer valuable insights from the specific market.

 This step is where custom market research comes into play.
 UMI utilizes surveys from targeted professionals and key decision makers to create valuable qualitative research reports on a specific innovation — providing a detailed, accurate and actionable overview of your market.

-Through simulating the buying journey via innovative heat maps or eye-tracking technology, virtual reality has become a prized market research tool.
-When used in concept testing, it can produce real time, visual, hands-on feedback like never before.
+Through simulating the buying journey via innovative heat maps or eye tracking technology, virtual reality has become a prized Market Test tool.
+When used in concept testing, it can produce real-time, visual, hands-on feedback like never before.

 Remember, it’s better to blow away 1% of the population than to only moderately please 100%.